iqtree/iqtree.github.io/doc/Quickstart.md

 1. Click on "Start" menu (below left corner of Windows screen).
 2. Type in "cmd" and press "Enter".
 It will open the Command Prompt window (see Figure below).
-3. Go into IQ-TREE folder you just extracted by entering e.g.:
+3. Go into IQ-TREE folder you just extracted by entering e.g. (assuming you downloaded version 1.5.0):

-        cd Downloads\iqtree-1.3.10-Windows
+        cd Downloads\iqtree-1.5.0-Windows

     (assuming that IQ-TREE was downloaded into `Downloads` folder).
 4. Now you can try an example run by entering: